Stability of Valuations and Koll\'ar Components: Uniqueness

 \subsection{Case of cone singularity}

 We first settle the case of cone singularities.
 It can be proved using Proposition \ref{p-Tequiv} and \cite[Theorem 3.4]{Li15b}.
 Here we give a different proof, which analyzes the geometry in more details.
-A similar argument in the global case appears in the proof of \cite[Theorem 3]{Liu16}, where a characterization of quotients of $\mathbb{P}^n$ is given by achieving the maximal possible volumes among all K-semistable $\mathbb{Q}$-Fano varieties with only quotient singularities.
+A similar argument in the global case appears in the proof of \cite[Theorem 3]{Liu16}, where a characterization of quotients of $\mathbb{P}^n$ was given as those achieving the maximal possible volumes among all K-semistable $\mathbb{Q}$-Fano varieties with only quotient singularities.